 Bonfils Blood Center

-Our second blood drive took place on Wednesday November 2nd and was hosted by a partnering company, Unique Litho.
+Our second blood drive took place on Wednesday November 2nd and was hosted by a partnering company, Unique Litho, and our third was in July of 2017.
 We plan to be a part of quarterly or biannual blood drives with Bonfils in the future.

 Denver Kids, Inc.